seldstein/odin-recipes/README.md

 # Odin Recipes

 ## Project objective
-Create a recipe website in order to demonstate basic understanding of HTML.
+Create a recipe website in order to demonstrate basic understanding of HTML.
 Also practice using git and GitHub.